Live Life Unbroken

 In fact, I had what I considered to be a very normal upbringing and spent my childhood doing the usual childhood things.
 I had plenty of friends, I did well in school and I had the usual childhood experiences including first crushes, chickenpox, dance classes, and sleepovers.

-And yet, as time went on the pain got worse, the fear got bigger, and my body began to crack under the pressure.
+And yet, as time went on the pain got worse, the fear got bigger.
+The pain was still quiet; still easy to avoid, but the pressure was building.

 I’ve often wondered, over the years, where such intense self-loathing came from.
 Where does a five-year old learn to hate herself so much that she feels the need to cause herself physical pain?
-In examining this question I have had to face some hard truths about my childhood, truths that, to this day, I am still attempting to reconcile.

 And like a shadow seen only out of the corner of your eye, I, too, found the harder I tried to look at the cause of my pain, the less I was able to see.